scaleshift-scores/scaleshift_conversion_scripts/README.md

 ## 📄 License

 Please see individual files and official websites for specific licensing information.
-Scripts that are mentioned as explicitly created by ScaleShift are shared under a MIT open-source license.
+Scripts that are mentioned as explicitly created by ScaleShift are shared under an MIT open-source license.

 ## Contact